svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 ## Display Area as Bar Chart

-Let's display the class counts as a bar chart, using the `ui.Chart.feature` methods. `ui.Chart.feature` displays a `ee.FeatureCollection`, so let's convert our dictionary of areas into a feature and put that feature in a feature collection.
+Let's display the class counts as a bar chart, using the `ui.Chart.feature` methods. `ui.Chart.feature` displays a `ee.FeatureCollection`, so we will convert our dictionaries of areas into features and turn those features into a feature collection.
+> ## Null-geometry Features
+>
+> The first parameter we pass to feature is the geometry.
+In this case, the feature does not have a geometry, so we pass `null` instead.
+{:. .callout}

 ~~~
-var chartInput = ee.Feature(null, areasAtlasV2_2013)
+var chartInput = ee.Feature(null, classAreas)
 chartInput = ee.FeatureCollection(chartInput)
 ~~~
 {:. .source .language-javascript}